NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 !!! note
     Anaconda packages sometimes have issues when they come from different channels.
 We tend to pull everything from `conda-forge` hence the channel choice above.

-The Metis library and header files are placed in `/projects/hpcapps/kpanda/conda-envs/metis/lib/` and `/projects/hpcapps/kpanda/conda-envs/metis/include/`, respectively
+The Metis library and header files are placed in `/projects/hpcapps/kpanda/conda-envs/metis/lib/` and `/projects/hpcapps/kpanda/conda-envs/metis/include/`, respectively.

 ##### Compilers